collerek/ormar/docs/models.md

 All `Model` classes inherit from `pydantic.BaseModel` so you can access all normal attributes of pydantic models.

-For example to list model fields you can:
+For example to list pydantic model fields you can:

 ```Python hl_lines="20"
 --8<-- "../docs_src/models/docs003.py"